Wightslayer/OOPDeepLearningCPP/README.md

 #### The project demonstrates an understanding of C++ functions and control structures.
 My program is organised into functions.
 As can be observed in any .cpp file.
-In main.cpp, the function SoftMaxGradLoss contains structures like loops, if statements, different data types, pass by value and pass by reference to the SoftMaxGradLoss intself.
+For example, in main.cpp, the function SoftMaxGradLoss contains structures like loops, if statements, various data types, pass by value and pass by reference to the SoftMaxGradLoss fuction itself.

 #### The project reads data from a file and process the data, or the program writes data to a file.
 My program reads from files in MNIST_txt.
 These files contain MNIST images with their labels.
 Please see dataloader.cpp line 59 to 108 for my code that reads from these files.
-The return values of these functions is the training data used to train the neural network
+The return values of these functions is the training data used to train the neural network.

 #### The project accepts user input and processes the input.
 When the program starts, a small interaction with the user is performed to dynamically build the network.
 This interaction takes place in neural_net.cpp, line 13 to 40.